inbo/tutorials/content/_index.md

 When this is your first time checking this website, welcome!
 You are always free to look around a bit, but if you are looking for something specific, the website provides 3 options to search for relevant topics:

-- [Categories]({{< relref "/categories/_index.md" >}}): A (limited) set of general categories to classify the tutorials.
+- : A (limited) set of general categories to classify the tutorials.
 For example, `installation` for support during installation of software or `r` for tutorials about the R programming language.
 Click on a category to get the relevant tutorials.
 - Tags: Check the cloud of tags listed on each page of the website and pick an item that would be relevant for your topic.
 By clicking on a specific tag, you will get an overview of the tutorials with this tag
 - Search: Type any word in the search form and you will get a dropdown list of the pages which contain the word you are looking for.